Danehue/app-recetas-react-native/README.md

 Run the application on your device or emulator.

 ## Technologies Used
-React Native
+React Native,
-Firebase (Firestore, Storage)
+Firebase (Firestore, Storage),
 Expo